amphp/http-server/docs/classes/http-driver.md

 `$write` is a `callable(string $data, bool $close = false): Promise` that is used to write raw bytes in `$data` to the client.
 If `$close` is `true`, the client is closed after the bytes have been written.

 This method returns a generator that is sent the raw data read from the client.
 The generator yields `null` or `Promise` instances.
 If the generator yields a promise, no additional data is to be sent to the parser until the promise resolves.
-Each yield must be prepared to receive additional client data, including those yielding promises.
+Only null yields will receive additional client data.
+Promise yields will be sent `null`.
 The generator should not throw an exception.

 ## `write(Request $request, Response $response): Promise`